wp-plugins/woocommerce-ownedit/Readme.txt

 Download the WooCommerce - Owned it Checkout Extension,

+Stage 1

+1. Click 'Add New' option from your Wordpress plugin page after login to your Wordpress installation

+2. Search for 'Owned it WooCommerce' extension.

+3. Install the plugin, go to Stage 2

+or

+1.Download the plugin from Wordpress Plugin Directory

-1. Use the automatic plugin installer or your FTP program to upload plugin files to your wp-content/plugins/ownedit directory.
-Make sure the source files reside in this directory.
+2. Unzip the folder, and use your FTP program to upload plugin files to your Wordpress plugins (wp-content/plugins/) directory.

-2. Activate the plugin from the 'Plugins' menu in WordPress
+3. Activate the plugin from the 'Plugins' menu in WordPress

-3. Create an account with Ownedit.com
-4. Log in to Owned it -> Click on settings -> Owned it to enter Store ID.
+Stage 2

-5. Enter your Owned it store ID.
+1. Enter your Owned it store ID to your Plugin.
+(Go to Wordpress Settings,  open Owned it and enter the store ID)

-Note: A store ID is generated for each store you add to Owned it and this can be found on Owned it Dashboard -> Account Settings -> Store Settings Tab.
+Note: Owned it store ID is generated for each store you add to Owned it and this can be found on Owned it Dashboard -> Account Settings -> Store Settings Tab.

 Verify your Integration
 After completing the installation, you should verify that the integration is working properly.
 For this do a test check out from your store using the email, verify@ownedit.com as the customer email id.
 At the order confirmation page, you should be presented with integration success message.